Intervention/docs/image/v3/introduction/frameworks.md

 ### Integration

-Instead of installing the library directly, it is only necessary to integrate the package.
-The corresponding basic libraries are automatically installed as well
+Instead of installing the Intervention Image directly, it is only necessary to integrate the `intervention/image-laravel` package.
+The corresponding base libraries are automatically installed as well.

 ```bash
 $ composer require intervention/image-laravel